hmcts/cmc-citizen-frontend/README.md

 ### Running the application

-Install dependencies by executing the following command:
+Install dependencies by executing the following command :

  ```bash
 $ yarn install